bjlkeng/bjlkeng.github.io/source/posts/model-explanability-with-shapley-additive-explanations-shap.rst

 The papers by the original authors in [1, 2] show a few other variations to deal with other model like neural networks (Deep SHAP), SHAP over the max function, and quantifying local interaction effects.
-Definitely worth a look if you have some of these specific cases.
+Definitely worth a look if you have some of those specific cases.

 |h2| Conclusion |h2e|